 Commands can include one or more parameters, which must be separated by one or more spaces.
 Commas and quoted strings are not supported.

-As in ISPF, PF key functions are prefixed to whatever is on the command line.
-The following PF keys are in effect when COD0 is running:
+As in ISPF, function keys are prefixed to whatever is on the command line.
+The following function keys are in effect when COD0 is running: